thefilesareinthecomputer/hey_data/README.md

     hey_data 0.1.1

+DEPENDENCIES

+    python3.11

+    brew install portaudio
+    brew install flac

+    pip install --upgrade pip
+    pip install --upgrade virtualenv
+    pip install --upgrade pytest
+    pip install --upgrade wheel
+    pip install --upgrade certifi
+    pip install --upgrade setuptools

+    requirements.txt

 APP OVERVIEW & NOTES:

-    this is a voice activated ai assistent app designed to turn the user's laptop into a voice activated command center. when the app is running, it listens for user input and waits until the input matches the activation word. the user interacts with the app by speaking the activation word followed by predetermined commands.
+    this is a voice activated ai assistent app designed to turn the user's laptop into a voice activated command center, note taker, question answerer, research assistant, etc. when the app is running, it listens for user input and waits until the input matches the activation word. the user interacts with the app by speaking the activation word (a global constant variable) followed by predetermined commands. the user can also engage with an LLM via TTS STT - the main LLM is currently Gemini via the Google AI Studio API SDK.

-FUNCTIONAL ROBOT COMMANDS BY CATEGORY (these will likely become classes later):

-GENERAL
+    The robot will listen for the activation word, then listen for a command.
+    The current operational phrases are:
+    - "robot, reset robot" to reset the robot
+    - "robot, standby mode" to put the robot on standby
+    - "robot, terminate program" to end the program
+    - "robot, talk about yourself" to hear the robot talk about itself

-    talk about yourself: "robot, talk about ('yourself' or 'what you can do')" functional, in UAT.
+    - "robot, talk about what you can do" to hear the robot talk about its capabilities

-WEB SEARCH, RESEARCH, AND MEDIA
+    - "robot, screenshot" to take a screenshot of the screen
+    - "robot, take notes" to take notes
+    - "robot, recall notes" to recall notes

-    google: "robot, google {query}"
+    - "robot, google search" to search google
-    functional, in UAT.

-    youtube video: "robot, youtube video"
-    functional, in UAT.
+    - "robot, click" to click the mouse
+    - "robot, north {x pixels}" to move the mouse north
+    - "robot, south {x pixels}" to move the mouse south
+    - "robot, east {x pixels}" to move the mouse east
+    - "robot, west {x pixels}" to move the mouse west
+    - "robot, translate to {language}" to translate to a language

-    wikipedia summary: "robot, wiki research"
+    - "robot, wiki research" to search wikipedia
+                WIKI NOTES:
                 the app crashes when wikipedia doesn't return a valid result. the bot should list the next 3 closest results and ask the user if one of the 'next closest search results' is acceptable and if so, read it, and if not, then the bot should ask the user to rephrase the query. the bot recites the full wikipedia summary which can tend to be long. the user wants a way to interrupt the bot if necessary by saying "robot reset robot".
+    - "robot, youtube video" to search youtube

-    computation engine: "robot, computation engine"
-    functional, in UAT, clunky.
-    the pods need to be summarized better - consolidated into a text to speech output that makes sense of the most relevant results returned from the wolfram alpha api in a concise but informative manner. once the contents of these pods have been aggregated into the answer variable, we need to summarize them before they are passed into the text to speech output.
+    - "robot, computation engine" to interact with Wolfram|Alpha WOLFRAM ALPHA NOTES: functional, in UAT, clunky. the pods need to be summarized better - consolidated into a text to speech output that makes sense of the most relevant results returned from the wolfram alpha api in a concise but informative manner. once the contents of these pods have been aggregated into the answer variable, we need to summarize them before they are passed into the text to speech output.

-    call chatgpt: "robot, chat gpt"
+    - "robot, weather forecast" to get a local weather forecast by day part
+    - "robot, stock report" to open a dialogue about stocks (discounts, recommendations, yesterday, world, single)
+    - "robot, call gemini" to interact with the Gemini chatbot (then say "robot, terminate chat" to exit back to the main chat loop)
-    currently not returning a successful response from the openai api due to quota limits but the account is fully paid and should be working. we need to debug this.
+    - "robot, call chatgpt" to interact with chatgpt. currently not returning a successful response from the openai api due to quota limits but the account is fully paid and should be working. we need to debug this.

-    weather forecast: "robot, weather forecast"
-    functional, in UAT.
+    - "robot, scientific research" not complete. we need to add the ability to search for health information from a list of trusted sources and summarize the results.

-    health reasearch: "robot, health research"
+    - "robot, legal research"
-    not complete. we need to add the ability to search for health information from a list of trusted sources and summarize the results.
+                not complete. we need to add the ability to search for legal information from a list of trusted sources and summarize the results.

-FINANCE

-    stock market report: "robot, stock report"
-        "discounts" - stocks that are discounted from their 52 week high and on a growth trend for stocks in the user's watch list
-        "recommendations" - stocks that are recommended to buy or sell for stocks in the user's watch list "daily" - % change vs yesterday for stocks in the user's watch list "world" - % change vs yesterday for the S&P 500, NASDAQ, and Dow Jones "single" - % change vs yesterday for a single stock functional, in UAT.

-UTILITIES & SYSTEM COMMANDS

-    click: "robot, click"
-    clicks current cursor position.
-    functional, in UAT.

-    move cursor: "robot, {direction} {distance}"
-    moves the cursor the specified number of pixels in the specified direction. functional, in UAT.

-    translate: "robot, translate to {language}"
-    functional, in UAT.
-    this function is being interfered with because the bot is hearing its own output and mixing it with the user input.

-    screenshot: "robot, screenshot"
-    functional, in UAT.

-    take notes: "robot, take notes"
-    functional, in UAT.

-    recall notes: "robot, recall notes"
-    functional, in UAT.

-    reset: "robot, reset robot" **DEPRECATING AND GOING TO RE-WRITE THIS LOGIC LATER for this to function, I think we need to route the text-to-speech output to another thread so that the app can continue to run and listen for user input while robot is speaking. when robot is asked to do research, the output can be unreasonably long at times and the user wants to be able to interrupt robot and reset the bot to the beginning of the chat loop to listen for another command. this feature is not working fully yet. robot currently outputs text to speech in chunks of words and then listens for input in between each chunk which is faulty because the user has to try to get input in in the very short pause between chunks which is not realistic.
-    **DEPRECATING AND GOING TO RE-WRITE THIS LOGIC

-    standby: "robot, standby mode" **DEPRECATING AND GOING TO RE-WRITE THIS LOGIC LATER functional, in UAT, but will be deprecated with the new logic for chatting and listening and the user being able to say 'robot, reset robot'.
-    **DEPRECATING AND GOING TO RE-WRITE THIS LOGIC

-    terminate program: "robot, terminate program"
-    functional, in UAT.

 BACKLOG (planned additions, improvements, and bug fixes):

     gain the ability to ingest knowledge from various media, interpret and summarize it, index it to a knowledge database (likely a graph database, maybe PostgreSQL), be able to query it in literal terms, and be able to converse about it with the user.